Understanding The Importance Of SAT Percentile Ranks

 SAT Scores Explained

 The SAT Test is a standard test usually taken by students who wish to make admission applications to colleges in America.
 Colleges use the scores that these applicants secure in the test to determine between successful and unsuccessful applications.
-The SAT scores percentile plays an important role for both the test taker as well as the colleges as it provides a lot of insight about the current competition, self evaluation and comparison between test takers at different locations, standards set by colleges for admission etc. An explanation about how the SAT is scored and how the SAT scores percentile is derived would help you better understand the concept.
+The SAT scores percentile plays an important role for both the test taker as well as the colleges as it provides a lot of insight about the current competition, self evaluation and comparison between test takers at different locations, standards set by colleges for admission etc. An explanation about how the test is scored and how the percentile is derived would help you better understand the concept.

 Critical Reading and Math Section